MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-ad-accounts.md

 #### To configure the account for the person who installs the cluster

 1. Create or obtain a domain account for the person who installs the cluster.
 This account can be a domain user account or an **Account Operators** account.
-If you use a standard user account, you'll have to give it a couple extra permissions, later in this procedure.
+If you use a standard user account, you'll have to give it some extra permissions later in this procedure.

 2. If the account that was created or obtained in step 1 isn't automatically included in the local **Administrators** group on computers in the domain, add the account to the local **Administrators** group on the servers that will be nodes in the failover cluster: